salomonelli/best-resume-ever/README.md

 <a href="public/preview/resume-5.png"><img src="public/preview/resume-5.png" width="150"/></a>
 <a href="public/preview/resume-6.png"><img src="public/preview/resume-6.png" width="150"/></a>

-## Install
+## How to generate your resumes

 Follow these instructions to create your own CV:

 - Clone this repository.
 - Switch to project directory and run `npm install`.
-- Adjust your personal information in `person.js`.
+- Adjust your personal information in `/src/person.js`.
 - Replace placeholder image `/public/person.jpg` with your portrait.
 - To preview your CV run `npm start`.
 Check out <http://localhost:3000>.
 - Feel free to adjust styles in `/less` according to your needs.

+If you adjust the less files or `/src/person.js`, restart application with `npm start` to view changes.

 - When finished, run `npm run pdf` to generate all CVs as pdf.
 You will find the generated pdfs in `/pdf`.

 ## Adding a template

 TODO

-## How to add a font
+### Handle box-shadows and drop-shadow

 TODO

+### How to add a font

+TODO

 ## Contribute

 Feel free to create your own templates!

 --------------------------------------------------------------------------------

-Icons made by [Vectors Market](http://www.flaticon.com/authors/vectors-market "Vectors Market") from [www.flaticon.com](http://www.flaticon.com "Flaticon") is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0")
+Icons made by [Vectors Market](http://www.flaticon.com/authors/vectors-market "Vectors Market") from [www.flaticon.com](http://www.flaticon.com "Flaticon") is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0").